waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Mechanics
 - **Dialogue:** A single 'A' press advances to the next dialogue box.
 'B' can dismiss dialogue.
 - **Defeated Trainers:** Some defeated trainers act as impassable obstacles.
-- **Elevation Rule (Corrected):** Direct movement between adjacent 'ground' and 'elevated_ground' tiles is IMPOSSIBLE.
-Elevation change is only possible via 'steps' tiles.
+- **Elevation Rule (Final Correction):** It IS possible to move between adjacent 'ground' and 'elevated_ground' tiles.
+This seems to be the primary way to change elevation in this dungeon.

 # Defeated Trainers Log
 - **Mt.
 Moon 1F:**